A Christmas Carol (1938 film): Reception

-The film was shown on local television stations in the United States throughout the 1960s and 1970s, and was a staple of Chicago's WGN television's Family Classics.
-It ran in syndication throughout the United States from the 1960s to the 1990s on various local networks until the advent of cable television.
+In 1955 the studio prepared an abridged version for its TV series MGM Parade.
+MGM first syndicated the entire feature to TV stations in 1956, and it became a perennial throughout the 1960s and 1970s (it was a staple of Chicago's Family Classics on WGN-TV).
+It ran in syndication through the 1990s until the advent of cable television.
 Since the late 1990s, it has been broadcast on Turner Classic Movies, airing several times during December.